The resilience of Kenya’s economy surprises even the harshest pessimists

 Infrastructure in Kenya has been going on a development spree for the past half decade.
 When former president Kibaki launched his first mega-projects, they were derided as castles in the air, and written off as fantasies by naysayers both internationally and at home.
 When the brand new 12-lane Thika Road finally opened with in 2011, at least some critics went quiet.
 The effect of this, and a series others less touted, but nevertheless crucial national road projects, was to inject a new sense of optimism and a yes-we-can attitude into the country, after more than two decades of neglect and stagnation under former kleptocrat Daniel Arap Moi.

-The new and upgraded Standard Gauge Railway from Mombasa to Nairobi is under construction with an expected completion date in 2017.
+The new Standard Gauge Railway from Mombasa to Nairobi is under construction with an expected completion date in 2017.
 From Nairobi, it will be extended further to Kampala and Kigali.

-Along with the new railway, plans to upgrade the 927 kilometres of road from Mombasa to Malaba (Uganda border crossing) to a dual-carriage highway are nearing the tendering stage.
+Along with the new railway, plans to upgrade the 927 kilometres of road from Mombasa to Malaba (Uganda border crossing) to a dual-carriage highway are allegedly nearing the tendering stage.
+At least, that is the information I have from sources that are usually reliable.
 This is basically the main road artery around which the country’s economic activity revolves, and the impact of this upgrade can therefore not be underestimated.

 The USD 29bn Lamu Port – South Sudan – Ethiopia (LAPSSET) was conceived in 1975.
 It never took off until 2013 when the then outgoing president Mwai Kibaki officially launched the LAPSSET Corridor Development Authority, with works commencing almost immediately after.